 Compliance with antitrust laws is of fundamental importance to UniCredit Bank AG.
 Therefore, strict rules in relation to antitrust are applicable to all employees of UniCredit Bank AG, its foreign branches and subsidiaries.

 UniCredit Bank AG expects that its employees act sensitively and in a competent manner in relation to the topic antitrust law and keep themselves informed about any binding rules.
 Employees are trained on a regular basis with a web-based training on antitrust law topics, supplemented by event related and target-group-specific face-to-face trainings.

-The core of the Compliance Antitrust Program of UniCredit Bank AG is the continuous identification and analysis of antitrust related risks, as well as the implementation of topic and target-group-specific trainings and risk based controls, and in addition thereto extensive rules and regulations on antitrust law, in particular on one of the most relevant topics for UniCredit Bank AG, which is the cooperation with competitors and the contribution to trade associations.
+The core of the Compliance Antitrust Program (CAP) of UniCredit Bank AG is the continuous identification and analysis of antitrust related risks, as well as the implementation of topic and target-group-specific trainings and risk based controls.
+In addition thereto the CAP comprises extensive rules and regulations on antitrust law, in particular on one of the most relevant topics for UniCredit Bank AG, such as the cooperation with competitors and the contribution to trade associations.

 UniCredit Bank AG pursues a zero tolerance policy against corruption.
 Therefore, strict anti-corruption guidelines are valid for all employees of UniCredit Bank AG including branches and relevant subordinated group companies.

 UniCredit Bank AG expects from its employees to deal sensitively and competently with the prevention of corruption and to inform themselves about the binding regulations.
 Our employees are obliged to participate at least every two years in a web-based training on anti-corruption.
 In addition, occasion related and target group specific classroom trainings are conducted.

 Core of UniCredit Bank AG's anti-corruption program are comprehensive provisions for the prevention of corruption, e.g. on the topics: